 “With music, God has left people with the memory of paradise lost”- Hildegard von Bingen”.

-Informal nature of Hildegard music
+Professional and inspired nature of Hildegard music

 Hildegard’s Contribution to Polyphony